 This document contains part specific information only.
 The XMEGA A Manual describes the peripherals in-depth.
-The application notes contains example code and show applied use of the peripherals.
+The application notes contain example code and show applied use of the peripherals.

-AVR CPU
+6. AVR CPU

-- 8/16-bit high performance AVR RISC Architecture - 139 instructions - Hardware multiplier - 32x8-bit registers directly connected to the ALU - Stack in RAM - Stack Pointer accessible in I/O memory space - Direct addressing of up to 16M bytes of program and data memory. - True 16/24-bit access to 16/24-bit I/O registers - Support for 8-, 16- and 32-bit Aritmetic - Configuration Change Protection of system critical features.
+- 8/16-bit high performance AVR RISC Architecture - 139 instructions - Hardware multiplier - 32x8-bit registers directly connected to the ALU - Stack in RAM - Stack Pointer accessible in I/O memory space - Direct addressing of up to 16M bytes of program and data memory. - True 16/24-bit access to 16/24-bit I/O registers - Support for 8-, 16- and 32-bit Aritmetic's - Configuration Change Protection of system critical features.

-The XMEGA A1 uses the 8/16-bit AVR CPU.
-The main function of the CPU is to ensure correct program execution.
+The XMEGA A3 uses an 8/16-bit AVR CPU.
+The main function of the CPU core is to ensure correct program execution.
 The CPU must therefore be able to access memories, perform calculations and control peripherals.
 Interrupt handling is described in a separate section.
-Figure 6-1 on page 6 shows the CPU block diagram.
+Figure 6-1 on page 5 shows the CPU block diagram.